fauna/write-with-fauna/topic-backlog.md

+## Priority topics for promotion to level three in Q2 2022:

+Fauna and the Serverless Framework

+Fauna in serverless applications on the major cloud service providers:

+-AWS Lambda and AWS Fargate

+-Microsoft Azure Functions

+-Google Cloud Run

 ## Sample Apps/Tutorials:

 Sample App using Fauna and Deployed to Digital Ocean - preferably with Go, Java, or Python frameworks and bonus points for creative apps outside of a to-list